Menu Close

 8. Take the funicular to the Diana Lookout Tower

-Before the funicular railway, a hunting lodge was located at the top, and people such as Johann Wolfgang Goethe or Theodor Körner climbed the site in the 19th century.
-This site is located at Výšina přátelství (Friendship Hill) 562 metres above sea level.
+Right next to the Grand Hotel Pupp is the Diana cable car, built in 1912-1914, which takes you to a higher part of the city with a magical view.
+Before the funicular, people used to walk up to a hunting lodge at the top, and people like Johann Wolfgang Goethe and Theodor Körner have walked up to this place in the 19th century.
+This place is located on Výšina přátelství (Friendship Hill) 562 metres above sea level.

 Karlovy Vary